tsvbits/tsvbits.github.io/src/pages/2021/multidisk/index.md

 ### Home Page

-We will use [SWR](https://nextjs.org/docs/basic-features/data-fetching#swr) for data fetching recommended by Next.js.
+We will use [SWR](https://nextjs.org/docs/basic-features/data-fetching#swr) for data fetching recommended by Next.js folks.
 The home has straightforward implementation.
-Here a code of it:
+Here a full script of the Home Page:

 ```typescript
 import isEmpty from "lodash/isEmpty";